JesseCook/Allay/Documentation/SprintFourReport.md

 ### Actions to Start Doing
 * We need to use the scrum board more throughly, particularly on who is assigned to which task.
- * When a particular task is assigned to someone it is their job to do it, and only their job.
-If others take up the task that someone is working on will lead to two people working on the same thing.
+ * When a particular task is assigned to someone it is their job to do it within a reasonable amount of time, and if they feel like they won't be able to get it done they should ask for help.

 ### Actions to Keep Doing